 Most prenatals can be bought over-the-counter, but many care providers will write you a prescription at your first prenatal checkup.
 You should check with your own doctor for recommendations on prenatal vitamins (and most care providers will prescribe you prenatals during your first trimester appointment), especially if you have any specific medical needs, but if you’re finding yourself browsing the pharmacy or scrolling through the brands online, we can help you sort through the options.
 Here are some of best prenatal vitamins to consider, along with information about what to look for in prenatal vitamins and why they can be so important.

 When to Take Prenatal Vitamins

 If you’re thinking about having a baby, the time to start taking a prenatal vitamin is now.
 Taking a prenatal vitamin while you’re still trying to conceive (TTC) can help prepare your body for the work of early pregnancy.
 Since you’ll be pregnant for at least a couple weeks before you get a positive pregnancy test, it’s best not to wait until you know you’re pregnant.
 The neural tube, which will eventually become the brain and the spinal cord, is developing during those earliest weeks and the World Health Organization (WHO) recommends taking folic acid or a vitamin containing it before conception as a preventative measure against birth defects.

-You should continue taking your prenatal vitamin throughout your pregnancy, but you may be surprised to hear that you also shouldn’t stop taking after your baby is born.
+You should continue taking your prenatals throughout your pregnancy, but you may be surprised to hear that you also shouldn’t stop taking after your baby is born.
 Breastfeeding requires a lot of nutrients from the mom and it’s a good idea to continue to support your body during this phase of life if you choose to nurse.
-Additionally, a high-quality multivitamin that will support your body as it heals from childbirth and keeps up with the demands of new motherhood.
+Additionally, a high-quality prenatal multivitamin that will support your body as it heals from childbirth and keeps up with the demands of new motherhood.

 What Should Be in Prenatal Vitamins